-The two-year prenursing program requires nine courses in the sciences and social sciences closely related to nursing (Biology 131, 205, 206, 336, Chemistry 113, 114, Psychology 151, 201, and Sociology 151) and nine additional liberal arts courses (history, philosophy, religion and theology, plus an additional course from these departments or Interdisciplinary W10; a course in literature taught in English; two courses in the fine arts which include foreign language and literature; a course in written rhetoric; a half course in speech; and a half course in basic physical education).
+The two-year prenursing program requires nine courses in the sciences and social sciences closely related to nursing (Biology 131, 205, 206, 207, Chemistry 113, 114, Psychology 151, 201, and Sociology 151) and nine additional liberal arts courses (history, philosophy, religion and theology, plus an additional course from these departments or Interdisciplinary W10; a course in literature taught in English; two courses in the fine arts which include foreign language and literature; a course in written rhetoric; a half course in speech; and a half course in basic physical education).

 By January 15 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
-Application forms are available in the department and at the registrar's office.
-To be eligible for admission to the nursing program, a student must have completed eighteen courses in the prenursing program with a minimum cumulative grade point average of C+(2.3) and must have a minimum grade of C-(1.7) in each of the required nine courses in the natural and social sciences.
-Enrollment in the final two years-the clinical nursing year is limited, admission is selective, and completion of the prenursing program does not assure acceptance.
+Application forms are available in the department and at the Office of the Registrar.
+To be eligible for admission to the nursing program, a student must have completed the eighteen courses in the prenursing program, nine of which must be the required courses in the natural and social sciences.
+A minimum cumulative grade point average of C+ (2.3) is required and a minimum grade of C(1.7) is required in each of the natural and social sciences courses.
+Enrollment in the final two years-the clinical nursing years-is limited, admission is selective, and completion of the prenursing program does not assure acceptance.

-The clinical nursing program requires fourteen professional courses and four liberal arts electives.
+The third and fourth years, the clinical years, require fourteen and one-quarter professional courses and four liberal arts electives.
 The required courses are: 301, 311, 321, 352, 373, and 375 in the junior year; and 401, 425, 472, 474, and 482 in the senior year.